London - NbS for a leading sustainable city

 Impacts:

-There are a number of potential impacts of NBS that could address the challenges identified for London, which were assessed by the different projects through modelling.
+There are a number of potential impacts of NbS that could address the challenges identified for London, which were assessed by the different projects through modelling.

 1. Thermal stress